Manikranth/Notes/Terraform/Notes.md

             import             Import existing infrastructure into Terraform
-            login              Obtain and save credentials for a remote host logout             Remove locally-stored credentials for a remote host output             Read an output from a state file providers          Prints a tree of the providers used in the configuration taint              Manually mark a resource for recreation untaint            Manually unmark a resource as tainted
+            login              Obtain and save credentials for a remote host logout             Remove locally-stored credentials for a remote host output             Read output from a state file providers          Prints a tree of the providers used in the configuration taint              Manually mark a resource for recreation untaint            Manually unmark a resource as tainted